 Focus on Regulatory Compliance Issues for Healthcare Providers

 John’s regulatory compliance work focuses on key issues facing providers that could potentially impede their business operations.
-He advises clients on managed care and ERISA compliance, voluntary disclosures of possible Medicare over-payments, medical staff and peer review, analysis of business arrangements to ensure compliance with the anti-kickback and Stark laws, and provides regulatory guidance to covered entities and contract pharmacies in connection with the federal 340B program.
+He advises clients on compliance with managed care and reimbursement programs, voluntary disclosures of possible Medicare over-payments, medical staff and peer review, analysis of business arrangements to ensure compliance with the anti-kickback and Stark laws, and provides regulatory guidance to covered entities and contract pharmacies in connection with the federal 340B program.

 Litigation Success Bolstered by Regulatory Compliance Acumen

 John’s deep knowledge of regulatory compliance lends invaluable insight to his litigation practice.
-John represents and advises healthcare providers on ERISA and managed care reimbursement litigation, commercial business litigation, healthcare fraud lawsuits and investigations, peer review hearings and employment disputes.
+John represents and advises healthcare providers on managed care and reimbursement litigation, commercial business litigation, healthcare fraud lawsuits and investigations, peer review hearings and licensing board proceedings.
 In addition to jury trial experience, he has handled numerous arbitrations and administrative hearings.
-John’s litigation successes include obtaining numerous pre-trial dismissals of lawsuits, including a summary judgment in favor of a large hospital in a civil False Claims Act lawsuit.
-Additionally, he has obtained favorable settlements for healthcare providers in reimbursement disputes with commercial insurance payors and ERISA plans, won a reversal of a finding of ERISA preemption on appeal, and garnered favorable results for clients following arbitrations and administrative proceedings.
+John’s litigation successes include obtaining numerous pre-trial dismissals of lawsuits, including a summary judgment in favor of a large hospital in a civil False Claims Act lawsuit and a demurrer sustained without leave to amend in favor of a large hospital in a whistleblower claim brought by a member of its medical staff.
+Additionally, he has obtained numerous favorable settlements for healthcare providers in reimbursement disputes with commercial insurance payors and ERISA plans, won a reversal of a finding of ERISA preemption on appeal, and garnered favorable results for clients following arbitrations and administrative proceedings.

 Before Nelson Hardiman